-- In the MCAS Portal, go to Administration > Test Scheduling. - Click Exports and select one of the following reports: - > Export Test Status - > Export Students Not Scheduled - The file will automatically download to your computer. - 6.
-Collect lists of students who were not tested from test administrators, and schedule the students for make-up testing.
+- In the MCAS Portal, go to Administration > Test Scheduling. - Click Exports and select one of the following reports: - > Export Test Status - > Export Students Not Scheduled - The file will automatically download to your computer.

+6. Collect lists of students who were not tested from test administrators, and schedule the students for make-up testing.
+Confirm that all students participated.